OpenRobotLab/GRUtopia/docs/en/get_started/installation.md

 ## Prerequisites

-- OS: Ubuntu 20.04+
+- OS: Ubuntu 20.04/22.04
 - RAM: 32GB+
-- GPU: NVIDIA RTX 2070+
+- GPU: NVIDIA RTX 2070+ (must with RTX cores)
-- NVIDIA Driver: 525.85+
+- NVIDIA Driver: 535.216.01+

+> For complete requirements, please see [Isaac Sim's Requirements](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/requirements.html).
+>
 > GRUtopia is built upon NVIDIA's [Omniverse](https://www.nvidia.com/en-us/omniverse/) and [Isaac Sim](https://developer.nvidia.com/isaac-sim) platforms, inheriting their dependencies.
-GRUtopia 2.0.0 specifically requires Isaac Sim 4.2.0.
-To ensure optimal performance and avoid any potential issues, it is essential to use this version rather than any earlier releases, such as 4.1.0.
-For more information, please see [Isaac Sim's Requirements](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/requirements.html).
+GRUtopia 2.0 specifically requires **Isaac Sim 4.2.0**.
+To ensure optimal performance and avoid any potential issues, it is essential to use this version rather than any other releases, such as 4.5.0 or 4.1.0.

+## Installation

-Two ways of installation are provided:
+Three ways of installation are provided:

-- Install from source (Linux): [workstation installation](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_workstation.html) of Isaac Sim is required, and is recommended for users who wants to run Isaac Sim as a GUI application on Linux workstation with a GPU.
+- [Install from source (Linux)](#install-from-source-linux): recommended for users who wants to thoroughly explore GRUtopia with Isaac Sim as a GUI application on Linux workstation with a GPU.
+- [Install from PyPI (Linux)](#install-from-pypi-linux): recommended for users who wants to use GRUtopia as a handy toolbox with Isaac Sim as a GUI application on Linux workstation with a GPU.
-- Install with Docker (Linux): [container installation](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_container.html) of Isaac Sim is required, and is recommended for deployment on remote headless servers or the Cloud using a Docker container running Linux.
+- [Install with Docker (Linux)](#install-with-docker-linux): recommended for deployment on remote servers or the Cloud using a Docker container.

 See more: [Differences Between Workstation And Docker](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_faq.html#isaac-sim-setup-differences).

 Windows support is in our roadmap.
 Contributions are welcome!

-## Install from source (Linux)
+### Install from source (Linux)
-There are two methods provided to install GRUtopia:
- - Installation from GitHub
- - Installation from PyPI

-In addition, the [dataset](./how-to-use-grscenes.md) is provided alongside with a download script that supports dataset download via OpenXLab and HuggingFace.
-You can also [Prepare Dataset Manually](#prepare-dataset-manually).

 Before proceeding with the installation, ensure that you have [Isaac Sim 4.2.0](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_workstation.html) and [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) installed.

-### Install GRUtopia from GitHub
-1. Install GRUtopia
+1. Clone the GRUtopia repository with [git](https://git-scm.com).
    ```bash
    $ git clone git@github.com:OpenRobotLab/GRUtopia.git
    ```